nickserv/danamccurdy.com/_posts/2016-10-09-a-little-bit-crazy.md

 For most of us,
 there is a choice:

-listen to the voice,
+listen to the voices
+that drive us,
-and follow it
+and follow them
 into craziness,
-or hear it
+or hear them
-for what it is:
+for what they are:

 empty sounds
 whistling in the space
-of our greater minds.
+of our greater Mind.